Giovanni Girolamo Kapsperger

-Giovanni Girolamo Kapsperger (also: Johann(es) Hieronymus Kapsberger or Giovanni Geronimo Kapsperger; c.
-1580 – Rome 17 January 1651) was an Austrian-Italian virtuoso performer and composer of the early Baroque period.
+Johannes Hieronymus von Kapsberger, commonly known by his Italian name: Giovanni Girolamo Kapsperger, (also: Johann Hieronymus Kapsberger, Giovanni Geronimo Kapsperger; possibly Venice, c.
+1580 – Rome, 17 January 1651) was an Austrian-Italian virtuoso performer and composer of the early Baroque period.
 A prolific and highly original composer, Kapsberger is chiefly remembered today for his lute and theorbo (chitarrone) music, which was seminal in the development of these as solo instruments.